dianavermilya/knightlab-ds/README.md

 knightlab-ds
 ============
-This is a private project.
+Visualization of MIDSA survey data provided by the Brandeis Knightlab.
+This data is confidential and not included in the repository.

-License: Please do not use this code.
+Licence: MIT